Visit Barolo, Italy

 You can visit Barolo year round, though you’ll get the best weather between April and October.
 The village wine fair, which takes place between mid-September and October, is a good time to taste a wide variety of wines from the region.

-Suggested Barolo itinerary
+Suggested itineraries featuring Barolo

 This sample itinerary will give you an idea of what is possible when you travel in Barolo, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.